-For today’s Did You Know fun food facts we will look at Nuts.
+For today’s Did You Know we will look at Nut Fun Facts.

 The Facts: Nuts are defined as a simple, dry fruit with one seed (very occasionally two) in which the seed case wall becomes very hard at maturity.

 - True nuts include pecan, sweet chestnut, beech, acorns, hazel, hornbeam and alder.
 Peanuts, almonds, pistachios, cashews, horse chestnuts and pine nuts are not nuts.